RPTST/RPI_SRV-SETUP/README.md

 # Next we setup the card for headless opteration

-## In the /boot partition

-We need to create two files:
+Follow these two steps

-### Enabling SSH
+## Enabling SSH

-Write an empty text file named
+In the /boot partition we need to create an empty text file named

 `ssh`